aseem80/analytics-app/README.md

 ### How to run the program ###

-1. Build it using command mvn clean install (Maven should be installed to run the program)
+1. Build it using command ```mvn clean install``` (Maven should be installed to run the program).
+This will create target folder

-2. Run with command below from folder analytics-app
+2. Run with command below from folder analytics-app after building

 ```java -jar target/analytics-app-1.0-SNAPSHOT.jar "A blue shirt cost is twenty-four dollars but a white shirt is only twenty so I bought the white shirt" "new a new "